openstack-archive/swiftonhpss/doc/markdown/quick_start_guide.md

 pipeline = object-server

 [app:object-server]
-use = egg:swiftonfile#object
+use = egg:swiftonhpss#object
 user = <your-user-name>
 log_facility = LOG_LOCAL2
 log_level = DEBUG
 log_requests = on
 disk_chunk_size = 65536
 ~~~
->Note: The parameter 'devices' tells about the path where your xfs partition or glusterfs volume is mounted.
-The sub directory under which your xfs partition or glusterfs volume is mounted will be called device name.
+>Note: The parameter 'devices' tells about the path where your HPSS FUSE mountpoint is.
+The sub directory under which your HPSS mountpoint is will be called the device name.

->For example: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/swiftonfile/vol, then your device name would be 'vol' & and the parameter 'devices' would contain value '/mnt/swiftonfile'.
+>For example: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/swiftonhpss/main, then your device name would be 'main' & and the parameter 'devices' would contain value '/mnt/swiftonhpss'.

 #### Setting SwiftOnFile as storage policy
 Edit /etc/swift.conf to add swiftonfile as a storage policy: